QCBSRworkshops/QCBSRworkshops.github.io/content/english/about-symposium-2023.md

 ## Update

-__We regret to inform you that the 5th edition of the QCBS R Symposium has been canceled due to the lack of workshop proposals.__
+__We regret to inform you that the 5th edition of the QCBS R Symposium in June 2023 has been canceled due to the lack of workshop proposals.__

-While we know this is disappointing, our first priority is always to organize and provide a structured platform for discussion and the exchange of ideas on the use of R in biodiversity science analyses.
+While we know this is disappointing, our first priority is always to organize and provide a structured platform for discussion and exchange of ideas on the use of R in biodiversity science analyses.

 We will give updates with a new possible date and location as soon as they are confirmed.